kojima-hi/PC_Setting/mac.md

 ```

 ### MS Office
-You must log in to any account to enable usage history.
+(For Excell) You must log in to any account to enable usage history.

 ## Partiiton
 ### Clean volume